duduyoyo/WebSocket4OPC/README.md

 # WebSocket4OPC
 Enable WebSocket in OPC DA/AE Server with JSON return, first time ever

-DCOM was developed more than 2 decades ago, wich was the technology classic OPC adopted.
-Young kids out of school enjoy dynamical languages (JavaScript/Python etc) since they are simple and straightforward.
+DCOM was developed more than 2 decades ago, wich was the pillar in classic OPC.
+Young kids out of school love dynamical languages (JavaScript/Python etc) since they are simple and straightforward.
 They are reluctunt to get their feet wet on this legacy technology.
 So it is OPC veteran's responsibility to bridge the gap.
-But how?
-With the introduction of WebSocket in main languages, WebSocket makes it possible as a glue to combine dynamical languages and legacy DCOM together.<p>
+With the introduction of WebSocket in all popular languages, WebSocket makes it possible to glue dynamical languages and legacy DCOM together.<p>
 The solution, WebSocket4OPC, is such a pioneer.
-It utilizes WebSocket as network transportation between various clients and OPC server.
-All dirty work are wrapped in a native module in server side so all kinds of clients can benefit from simple JSON return.
+It utilizes WebSocket as network transportation between different kinds of clients and OPC server.
+All dirty work are handled by a native module in server side so clients can simply benefit from simple JSON return.
 No DCOM to deal with in classic OPC any more, period!

 <h2>Benefits</h2>